-The index, once fully developed and adjusted to account for additional factors (see below), can be used as an easy tool to gauge the danger of the business using the media-outlet to influence politicians and regulators.
-The higher the BMII value, the greater the likelihood that the business will find it profitable to use the media as a “bribery-laundering” channel.
+The index, once fully developed and adjusted to account for additional factors (see below), can be used as an easy tool to gauge the risk of the business using its media outlet to influence politicians and regulators.
+The higher the BMII value, the greater the likelihood that the business will find it profitable to use the media as a means of facilitating a covert form of bribery.
 When the holdings meet a specific BMII threshold, structural limitations on control over media outlets may be adopted.
-Various regulatory schemes may be put in place utilizing the BMII: acquisition of a controlling stake in a media outlet may be disallowed when a business or its owner meet a specific BMII threshold.
-Such a prohibition on ownership of media outlets may be incorporated through legislation.
-Alternatively, acquisition of control over media outlets may require some pre-merger regulatory approval, in the course of which the proposed transaction is scrutinized based on the BMII.
-If the business already controls a media outlet and then increases its holdings in other commercial firms, divestiture of either the media outlet or of some of the commercial activity may be ordered.
-Other regulatory schemes are also be conceivable.
+Various regulatory schemes may be put in place utilizing the BMII: acquisition of a controlling stake in a media outlet may be disallowed when a business or its owner exceed a predetermined BMII threshold.
+Such a prohibition on ownership of media outlets may be implemented through legislation.
+Alternatively, acquisition of control over media outlets may require some form of pre-merger regulatory approval, in the course of which the proposed transaction is scrutinized based on the BMII.
+If the business already controls a media outlet and then increases its holdings in other commercial firms, divestiture of either the media outlet or of some of the commercial operations may be mandated.
+Other regulatory schemes are also conceivable.
 We have yet to analyze the advantages and shortcomings of different potential regulatory schemes, a task we intend to undertake in the course of our research.
-But the key point is that any regulatory regime can make use of the BMII, which is an easy-to employ tool.
+But the key point is that any regulatory regime can make use of the BMII, which is an easy-to-employ tool.
 And regardless of the specific thresholds and the regulatory regime ultimately recommended, the index will aid regulators and provide predictability and certainty to the market.
-Given the impracticability and perils of regulating media coverage ex post, a structural approach to the problem that strikes at the very incentive to tilt media coverage, is likely a preferable solution.
+Given the impracticability and perils of regulating media coverage ex-post, a structural approach to the problem that strikes at the very incentive to skew media coverage is likely a preferable solution.
 In this respect, the prevention of harm to democratic institutions is similar to merger control.
 It is intended to curb the problem in its incipiency (Horizontal Merger Guidelines, 2010, at 1; Brown Shoe v.
-United States; Carstensen & Lande, 2018).
+United States, 1962; Carstensen & Lande, 2018).

 The idea of limiting ownership and control of a specific kind of business activity (media outlets, in our case) is not foreign to regulatory regimes.
-A similar limitation is imposed on the banking system in the US by the Bank Holding Company Act (1956), that disallows bank holding companies to hold five percent or more of the voting shares of commercial non-financial companies.
+A similar limitation is imposed on the banking system in the United States by the Bank Holding Company Act (1956), that prohibits bank holding companies from holding five percent or more of the voting rights of commercial non-financial companies.
 There are several reasons for the imposition of these restrictions on banks.
-Among these are the stabilization of the banking system by decreasing banks’ exposure to market fluctuations; and the amelioration of the conflict of interests that may arise when a bank makes credit-rationing decisions that impact its subsidiaries and their competitors.
-Yet, as some scholars have noted, the Bank Holding Act was originally designed as an antitrust measure to prevent concentration of economic power, even when this power does not translate directly into market power in relevant financial sectors (Omarova, 2013).
-At the time of the enactment of the Act, there was special concern with the power financial institutions hold over the market and the political system.
-The threat that powerful financial institutions pose for the American Democracy was famously expressed by Justice Brandies (Brandies, 1933), and was the backdrop against which the Bank Holding Company Act was enacted.
-Our proposal is reminiscent of the restrictions on banking institutions, and is based on similar grounds: the strong impact specific sectors have on democratic systems at large.
+Among them are the stabilization of the banking system, achieved by decreasing banks’ exposure to market fluctuations and the amelioration of the conflict of interests that may arise when a bank makes credit-rationing decisions that impact its subsidiaries and their competitors.
+Yet, as some scholars have noted, the Bank Holding Act was originally designed as an antitrust measure to prevent the concentration of economic power, even when this power does not translate directly into market power in relevant financial sectors (Omarova, 2013).
+At the time of the enactment of the Act, there was particular concern regarding the power financial institutions held over the market and the political system.
+The threat that powerful financial institutions pose to democracy in the United States was famously expressed by Justice Brandeis (Brandeis, 1933), and was the background for the enactment of the Bank Holding Company Act.
+Our proposal adopts aspects of these restrictions on banking institutions, and is based on similar assumptions regarding the strong impact specific sectors have on democratic systems.